manny137/shadowSupport/README.md

   - E -->|Streamed Voice| B
   - B -->|Plays to User| A
 ---

+## ✅ Conclusion
+ShadowSupport is more than just a demo — it’s a **blueprint for the future of AI-driven customer engagement**.
+By combining a modern frontend, a secure backend, and the power of Retell AI, it enables seamless, natural, and intelligent conversations with users.

+This project can be extended further with:
+- 📱 Mobile app integration
+- 📊 Analytics dashboards for call insights
+- 🌍 Multilingual AI voice support

+🚀 With ShadowSupport, you’re not just building a chatbot — you’re creating an **AI concierge experience** that redefines customer support.

+---

 ## ⚙️ Setup

 ### 1️⃣ Clone the Repository
 ```bash
 git clone https://github.com/your-username/shadowsupport.git
 cd shadowsupport

 cd backend
 npm install